 Getting Started

-If you are coming to computational educational research from a social science background, the technical setup can feel like the hardest part.
-This section is designed to lower that barrier and help you build a practical foundation before moving into method-heavy chapters.
+If you are coming to computational educational research from a traditional research background, the technical setup can feel like the hardest part.
+This section is designed to lower that barrier and help you build a practical foundation before moving into method-heavy chapters (Estrellado et al. 2020).

 Think of this section as the minimum viable toolkit for the rest of the book.
-The goal is not to teach everything about R or Positron, but to give you enough structure to reproduce examples, adapt workflows, and work confidently with your own data.
+The goal is not to teach everything about R or Positron, but to give you enough structure to reproduce examples, adapt workflows, and work confidently with your own data (Wickham and Grolemund 2017; Healy 2018).

-The three chapters in this section establish that foundation:
+The three chapters in this section establish that foundation.
+Specifically, they cover:

 - Positron and RStudio introduces your working environment, project organization, and workflow habits that support reproducibility.